 Camera manufacturers have always had a balance to strike between resolution and noise.
 I say “a” because often clearly the right balance hasn’t always been struck, as companies cranked up megapixels for marketing to the detriment of image quality.
 So while other Fuji shooters were calling for a to bump in megapixels many releases ago, I was happy to have them wait until they could add pixels without adding noise.
 Let’s see how they did.

 These images are RAFS, right out of the camera with no noise reduction or sharpening.
 I’ll start at ISO 1600 and get right into the crops.

 Overall, we’re not seeing a big jump in ISO performance, rather, a decent increase in resolution without an increase in noise.
-I haven’t been disappointed with Fuji’s ISO performance to date, but it would have been nice to see more of a reduction in noise form the sensor.
-Fortunately, the added resolution gives us some more headway to downsample that noise out of existence.
+I haven’t been disappointed with Fuji’s ISO performance to date, but it would have been nice to see more of a reduction in noise from the sensor.
+Fortunately, the added resolution gives us some more headroom to downsample that noise out of existence.

 Film Simulation Modes

 The X-Pro2 adds ACROS with the same 4 black and white filters we’re used to from Monochrome.
 One Film Simulation Mode isn’t much, but I have a feeling just about everyone who owns an X-Pro2 is going to quickly abandon the Provia-based Monochrome in favour of ACROS, a film simulation Fuji took significantly more care with.

 That’s not all there is to say about Film Simulation Modes though.
 As we saw earlier, Fuji wasn’t totally satisfied with their first crack at their own colours.
 All their Film Simulation Modes have seen refinement between the X-Pro bodies.
 This is hardly atypical—Nikon, for instance, was always tinkering with their colours—but transparency around these sorts of things would be appreciated.
 I hope to address the evolution of the Film Simulation Modes in an upcoming article.